 Why FEHB Premiums Vary

 First, plans vary in the kinds of enrollees they attract.
 Some plans attract families who expect higher expenses.
 Some have a disproportionate share of high-cost retirees who joined when premiums were lower and do not realize that their plan is no longer a good buy.
 Unfortunately, Federal agencies all too often neglect to encourage sensible Open Season choices, and employees and retirees are all too often dilatory about looking for savings.
 Despite repeated urging over the years, Congress has failed to address this problem, which could easily be accomplished by a technique called risk adjustment and long used by Medicare.
 Plans that face higher costs must cover those costs through higher premiums.
-Premiums in such plans far exceed the fair value of their benefits.
+Premiums in such plans exceed the fair value of their benefits.

 Second, plans differ in the generosity of benefits they offer.
 Variations include coverage of different expenses; coinsurance, the percentage of each expense you pay; and deductibles, the amount you must pay before the plan will reimburse any expenses for a service.
 Plans with higher cost sharing can charge lower premiums.
-This is one reason the new Consumer-driven plans have such low premiums.
+This is one reason the Consumer-driven plans have such low premiums.

 Third, plans vary in how well they manage costs.
 A well-run HMO can reduce hospital costs by 25 percent or more compared to traditional insurance through case management.
 Fee-for-service plans review utilization and use panels of preferred providers.
 "Disease management" techniques are powerful tools to contain costs.